riceissa/analytics-table/README.md

    as `key.json` in this repo's directory.
    **If you already have a service account**, in the table that lists your service accounts, there is a column called "Actions".
-Click the hamburger and select "Create key".
+Click the hamburger and select "Create key", and save as `key.json`.

 ### How to give access to the script

 For this step, you will need the email address associated with your service account.

-from the analytics home page, you can go to admin → then under the View column User Management → and then the (+) in the upper right corner → "Add new users" → and use email address above, and make sure "Read & Analyze" is checked, then click Add
+From the analytics home page, you can go to admin → then under the View column User Management → and then the (+) in the upper right corner → "Add new users" → and use email address for your service account, and make sure "Read & Analyze" is checked, then click Add.

 ### How to find the view ID

-admin → under the View column "View Settings" → under "Basic Settings" there should be a "View ID" heading
+Admin → under the View column "View Settings" → under "Basic Settings" there should be a "View ID" heading.

 ### Change Google Analytics quota